microsoft/bond/doc/src/bond_comm_epoxy_wire.md

 practice, the `CONVERSATION_IDS_EXHAUSTED` error should never be encountered.

+### Service name ###

+The `serice_name` field is the name of the service that is being invoked.

+The `service_name` field must be set to a UTF-8 encoded string (without a BOM) that is the fully-qualified service name.
+Namespace elements are separated by the period character ('.', ASCII 0x2E).
+May be empty string if the message type does not require a service name.

+Example: `root_namespace.child_namespace.some_service`

 ### Method name ###

-The `method_name` field is the name of the service and it's method being invoked.
+The `method_name` field is the name of the method on the service that is being invoked.
+It is also a UTF-8 encoded string (without a BOM).
+May be empty string if the message type does not require a method name.

-The `method_name` field must be set to a UTF-8 encoded string (without a BOM) that is the concatenation of the fully-qualified service name with the method name.
-Namespace elements are separated by the period character ('.', ASCII 0x2E), as is the service name from the method name.

-Example: `root_namespace.child_namespace.some_service.some_method`
+Example: `SomeMethod`

 ### Message type ###